 Renovation of facilities involving at least 100 square feet or 20 cubic feet of RACM.
 They are required to submit to the District a ten working-day advance written notification.

 Certain emergency demolitions or emergency renovations may be eligible for expedited notification provisions provided they qualify by meeting specific criteria.

 All notifications must be completed on approved forms with all required information, and must be submitted with required fees.

-In San Diego County, notify the County of San Diego Air Pollution Control District for demolition or renovation operations subject to the Asbestos Rule by mailing or hand-delivering the notification form to the District at 10124 Old Grove Rd, San Diego, CA 92131 or email.
+In San Diego County, notify the County of San Diego Air Pollution Control District for demolition or renovation operations subject to the Asbestos Rule by submitting a notification online or email.
+To learn how to submit an online notification please click here.
+You may also mail or hand-deliver the notification form to the District at 10124 Old Grove Rd, San Diego, CA 92131.
 The notification must be postmarked or delivered at least ten working days before demolition, asbestos stripping, removal work or any other activity begins (such as site preparation that would break up, dislodge or similarly disturb asbestos material).

 In order for the notification to be considered valid appropriate fees must be included with all submitted notifications and revisions within one working day of the effective date of the notification.
 The notification fees for demolitions and asbestos renovations are listed in District Rule 40, Section (f)(2).
 The District now accepts all major credit cards, including Visa, MasterCard, American Express and Discover with a 2.2% service fee.
 For those paying by credit card, notifications can be faxed to (858) 586-2651.